 During our Team Week we decided to take the CliftonStrengths assessment together.
 This episode was recorded prior to us all meeting for the week.
 Josh and Erick discuss their past experiences with taking this test, their current strength results, and why this test is valuable for a team.

-I'm Josh and I’m Erick.
-Today’s idea is building your startup and team culture.
-We have an all team extravaganza planned for next week.
-On top of fun events like the Nerdlympics.
-I also wanted to bring in some training elements to the week.
-My thought was to have everyone take the Clifton Strengths Finder test.
-Josh have you taken this test before and if yes what are your thoughts on it?
+Erick: I'm Erick and today's idea is building your startup and team culture.
+And we have a all team extravaganza kind of plan next week.
+And on top of some of the fun events that I have, like the nerd Olympics, I wanted to bring some training elements into next week as well.
+So I thought that I would have everyone on our team take the Clifton StrengthsFinder test.
+And so Josh, have you taken this test before?
+And if yes, what are your thoughts on it?